-10. GTG: Can using Botox, fillers and anti-ageing products cause your skin to become lazy?
+10. Can using Botox, fillers and anti-ageing products cause your skin to become lazy?

-VD: There’s some research set to be published shortly which is quite exciting.
-It actually suggests that the opposite is true for fillers.
+VD: Actually some new research suggests that the opposite is true for fillers.
 The surgeon behind it has been doing punch biopsies of patients he’s been regularly treating with fillers for the last 10 years or more.
 After close study of their skin and measuring its quality, he’s seen that the fillers have actually had a positive impact on it thanks to its stimulating effect, making it tighter and denser.

 It’s a fine balance in my opinion.
 Some treatments can cause some inflammation however, if done correctly and at the right intervals, it can have the right impact on the skin.